zhugegy/Shanghai-Game/README.md

 ## Known Issues

 - Duplicated image resources in the "material" folder.
 Consider using image overlay to reduce the size of this folder.
+- Change the image background color from #fff to #f3f3f3 for better looking.